FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/5-Motion_Profiling.md

 ## Motion Profiling

-Motion profiling is essentially a method of using the physical constraints of your system (maximum velocity and maximum acceleration) and generating a profile, or plan, of the exact movement of the system to accomplish a certain task.
-For instance, if we wanted to go forward 10 feet and we knew our maximum velocity and acceleration, we could generate an exact profile that tells us where we should be and what speed we should be at for every time step in our path.
+Motion profiling is essentially a method of using the physical constraints of your system (maximum velocity and maximum acceleration) and generating a *profile*, or plan, of the exact movement of the system to accomplish a certain task.
+For instance, if we wanted to go forward 10 feet and we knew our robot's maximum velocity and acceleration, we could generate an exact profile that tells us where we should be and what speed we should be at for every time step in our path.

 For example, we could have a profile like this, which tells us the exact velocity we need to be moving at each time step to accomplish a smooth motion.
 (Credit to [Linear Motion Tips](https://www.linearmotiontips.com/how-to-calculate-velocity/))

 ![Trapezoid Velocity Motion Profile](./img/trapezoidal-profile.jpg)